9 Most Popular Diamond Shapes for Engagement Rings in 2023

 Pros of Oval Diamonds

 Oval diamonds are cut in the same way as round diamonds.
-They rank among the brightest diamonds, alongside round and princess diamonds.
+Alongside round and princess diamonds, they rank among the brightest diamonds.

 The ovular shape of these diamonds makes them look larger than they are.
 A one-carat oval diamond looks considerably larger than a round diamond of the same size.
 Setting oval diamonds on wide rings further amplifies their size–oval diamonds look better on wide rings due to their wide shape.